 One major change in this revised edition of WRIT 125/3.0 is a greater emphasis on grammar, sentence structure, and style.
 It is common to hear students say, "I have good content but my style is weak" or "The prof liked my ideas but trashed my writing."
 In fact, an essay's ideas and the writing go hand in hand.
 Original and creative thoughts, awkwardly expressed, will not impress a reader; neither will perfectly constructed but uninteresting sentences.
 WRIT 125/3.0 will not only help students to develop and organize their ideas, but also provide instruction and exercises in basic grammar, particularly in those areas where students may be having the most difficulty.

-Five assignments must be submitted in order to complete "Effective Writing I." No final examination is required.
+Five assignments must be submitted in order to complete “Fundamentals of Academic Writing.”
+No final examination is required.

 After completing WRIT 125, students should be able to do the following: